Dr. Mario 64: Plot

-The story of Dr. Mario 64 is titled “Dr. Mario and the Cold Caper”.
-The story can be viewed differently depending on if the player chooses the character of Mario or Wario.
-The journey begins when Mario starts working at a virus research lab inside the Mushroom Kingdom Hospital.
-While working as a doctor there, one of the hospital's experiments goes wrong, and viruses begin to spread at an accelerating rate.
-To fix the mistake, Dr. Mario creates a new type of vitamin named the Megavitamin that he uses throughout the game to defeat the viruses.

-With the flu season coming, it is Dr. Mario's duty to use his Megavitamins to heal the people of the land.
-As Wario is arriving at Mario’s house to steal the Megavitamins to sell for riches, he sees Mad Scienstein with the help of Rudy the Clown leaving Mario’s house with the Megavitamins.
-Afterwards, both Dr. Mario and Wario chase after Mad Scienstein as they are led through battles with all of the virus types.
+The flu season has come about, and it is Dr. Mario's duty to use his Megavitamins to heal the people of the land.
+However, Wario, wanting to sell the pills to get rich, attempts to steal the Megavitamins, but to no avail.
+Afterwards, Mad Scienstein steals the Megavitamins under orders from Rudy the Clown, and both Dr. Mario and Wario give chase.
 Throughout their adventure, both of them meet up with many creatures from Wario Land 3.
 Most of the time the fights that emerge are really misunderstandings; for example, the player may accidentally bump into a creature, who gets angry and retaliates.

 Dr. Mario and Wario follow Mad Scienstein to Rudy's castle, where they fight Rudy to take back the vitamins.
+If Dr. Mario wins, he realizes Rudy only wanted the Megavitamins to cure his cold, and willingly heals him before heading home.
+If Wario wins, he once again attempts to claim the Megavitamins, but Mad Scienstein grabs them first and escapes, with Wario giving chase.

-If the game is completed on Normal or Hard mode without using a continue, one last battle occurs after defeating Rudy; the opponent is Metal Mario for Wario and Vampire Wario for Dr. Mario.
+If the game is completed on Normal mode or higher without using a continue, a bonus battle will occur after defeating Rudy.
+In Wario's story, Dr. Mario accidentally swallows the Megavitamins to become Metal Mario.
+In Dr. Mario's story, Wario consumes the Megavitamins, becoming Vampire Wario.